ovidiugiorgi/csv2opensearch/README.md

 ```
 ➜  ~ csv2opensearch --help
-Usage of csv2opensearch:
+Usage of ./csv2opensearch:
   -batch int
         Number of records that will be indexed in a single Bulk API request (default 100)
   -csv string
-        Path to the CSV file
+        Optional.
+Path to the CSV file.
+If missing, the data is read from stdin.
   -host string
         URL of the OpenSearch cluster (default "https://localhost:9200")
   -index string
-        Name for OpenSearch index where the data will end up.
+        Optional.
+Name of the OpenSearch index where the data will end up.
+If not provided, data will be written to an index based on the CSV file name and current timestamp.
 OpenSearch will automatically create the field mappings.
   -rate int
-        Rate limit for number of records that are indexed per second (default -1)
+        Throttle the number of records that are indexed per second.
+By default, the ingestion is unthrottled. (default -1)
 ```

 ## Library